 UCARE Program.
 The Undergraduate Creative Activities and Research Experiences (UCARE) Program, funded by the Pepsi Endowment, creates intellectual partnerships between UNL faculty and undergraduates by providing funds for research.
 For more information, please go to the UCARE Program Description.

-Graduate Research (Assistanships)Doctor of Philosophy in Engineering with Specialization in Chemical and Biomolecular Engineering (PhD): All admitted PhD students are guaranteed a one (1) year assistantship.
+Graduate AssistanshipsDoctor of Philosophy in Chemical and Biomolecular Engineering (PhD): Admitted PhD students are typically awarded a one (1) year assistantship.
 The type of assistantship (research, teaching, or combined research/teaching) is determined by the funding source for the position, the student’s prior degree(s) and academic credentials, and the overall needs of the Department for the given term.
 The majority of PhD students in our Department will perform a combination of teaching and research assistantship duties.
 Assistantships are renewable.

 Master of Science in Chemical Engineering (MSChE): Admitted MS students are not guaranteed a graduate assistantship in the Department.
 If no faculty support is offered, the student will be admitted to the program without funding.
 Since funding decisions are made prior to the academic year, it is unlikely that an unfunded MS student will be offered an assistantship position during their first year in the Department.
 However, MS students who excel in the classroom and demonstrate lab research proficiency may be extended an assistantship offer at a later date.